ebi-webcomponents/nightingale/packages/nightingale-structure/README.md

 #### `structure-id`

 The id of the structure to display for the provided accession.
+Can be a PDB ID (e.g. 1AAP) or an AlphaFoldDB ID (AF-P05067-F1).

 #### `highlight`

-This is a comma separated list of numerical ranges represented as a string e.g. "1-5,10-20".
+This is a comma separated list of numerical ranges represented as a string e.g.
+"1-5,10-20".
 When available, it will highlight all the residues corresponding to the given sequence positions.

 #### `custom-download-url`

 Optional custom URL for downloading cif structure files.
 The lowercase PDB ID is appended to it, including `.cif` suffix.

 ### CSS custom properties

 #### `--custom-structure-height`

 The optional height of the 3D structure.
 By default the value is set to `480px`.
 This should be a valid CSS value for an element's height property.